lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

 democracy. you cannot get rid of politics - but you can remove the buts where individiulas are toompowerful

+Reward systems
+Video games teach us that regular frequent rewards are waay better than on off rewards. so why have annual appraisals - because having a manager there daily enabked daily approasals and reqard ( at least bu the good managers)
+So remotw work not somgood
+having demos very good

 Chapter: software is disaggeegating management
 ===============================================